EO Modulation Systems

 Figure 5.
 Sectioning a modulator into two pieces, with the electrical drive in parallel and the optical drive in series, is one means of extending bandwidth to 100 MHz without enduring difficult electrical-drive conditions.

 Since transverse-field modulators are path-length-dependent devices, the alignment of the laser to the crystal and temperature gradients affect the modulator’s quiescent operating point.
 For this reason, a DC “biasing” voltage is applied to the modulator to properly position the quiescent operating point on the transfer function.
-This voltage is typically controlled manually by a high-resolution potentiometer our automatically by a nigh-gain feedback loop.
+This voltage is typically controlled manually by a high-resolution potentiometer or automatically by a high-gain feedback loop to ensure the modulation signal is delivered effectively.
+In many systems, an automatically adjusted bias voltage is used to compensate for temperature-induced drifts in the modulator’s operating point, maintaining optimal performance.

 Figure 6.
 Servo control technique for a rastered scanning system takes advantage of the “dead time” in the flyback.
 The operating point can be either the 0%- or 100%-transmission level.